 Inverness Caledonian Thistle Football Club.
 ICTFC.
 If the name is a mouthful, the current crest is an eyeful.
 Caledonian Thistle FC was the result of a 1994 union between two historic Invernessian football clubs – Inverness Thistle and Caledonian, both established in 1885.

 In 1996, Inverness District Council requested that ‘Inverness’ be added to the club’s name.
-So instead of going the easy route with Inverness United FC or something of that ilk, we have the monstrosity that is ICTFC.
+Instead of going the easy route with Inverness United FC or something of that ilk, we have the monstrosity that is ICTFC.
 And like the name, the current badge is quite busy and disjointed.
 It features a thistle (the symbol of Inverness Thistle), a golden eagle (the symbol of Caledonian) and a football.
 It’s not so much the presence of these symbols that make this badge challenging, but that there are at least two very distinctive illustrative styles employed in their depictions.
 Mix that with a very poorly designed banner and you get the current badge, on the right below, which was shared with my initial redesign on 13 June 2013.

-Regarding the current badge, I do think that it has a number of strong points.
-It’s unlike any other SPFL badge because of it’s asymmetrical appendage up top.
-I think the eagle could stay and make this a successful badge, but at the very least the banner must go and the eagle and thistle could be illustrated in the same style.
+When first trying my hand at a redesign in 2013, I found this badge to be one of the most difficult.
 Ultimately, in my initial redesign, I decided to incorporate the historical ICT symbols, with the stylised golden eagle’s wings enveloping the thistle.
-I made use of the club’s colours and added a date in clunky Roman numberals.
+I made use of the club’s colours and added a date in clunky Roman numerals.
 In truth, I was never satisfied with this initial redesign, but at the very least, I thought that it provided some unity to the ICT badge.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.